ZTzTopia/GTIntercherAndroid/README.md

 2. Install the application.
 3. Profit.

-**If you can't make it you can download the finished application on the release page.**
+**If you can't make it, you can download the finished application on the release page.**